First things first: ”Katniss Everdeen, will you marry me?”

 Not only is she naturally B-E-A-utiful, but she cleans up nicely as well.
 Once I saw the scene with her in the black leather fire outfit, I knew I was done for.

-While I’m sure, there are already Team Gale vs Team Peeta bath towel sets readily available at Macy’s, I don’t feel like it’s reached the fever pitch of the silly hormonally charged debate over who looks better in a speedo, a vampire or a werewolf.
+While I’m sure, there are already Team Gale vs Team Peeta bath towel sets readily available at Macy’s, I don’t feel like it’s reached the fever pitch of the silly hormonally-charged debate over who looks better in a speedo, a vampire or a werewolf.
 Of course, only time (and fame) will tell.

 While we’re on the subject of important players, another character central to the plot is the District 12 mentor known merely as Haymitch (played by Woody Harrelson with just the right amount of snark and alcoholism).
-In a movie that stays fairly true to its dark roots, Harrelson provids a few subtle scenes of comic relief to break up the seriousness of the overall picture.
+In a movie that stays fairly true to its dark roots, Harrelson provides a few subtle scenes of comic relief to break up the seriousness of the overall picture.
 I also don’t want to forget Elizabeth Banks, who delivers a creepily appropriate portrayal of the District 12 representative Effie Trinket.
 She plays the role to a T and was also good for a couple of light laughs as well.

 The Book & What I Liked:

 Another aspect of the novel I enjoyed more, was that our beloved Katniss seemed to be in more serious peril through the entirety of the games.
-While I’m not sadistic by any means, in the book, our heroine was at the brink of death with dehydration, starvation, third degree burns, killer-jacket stings, deafness, and being sliced open like roast beef with a dagger.
+While I’m not sadistic by any means, in the book, our heroine was at the brink of death with dehydration, starvation, third degree burns, tracker jacker stings, deafness, and being sliced open like roast beef with a dagger.
 By comparison, the film felt like it took it a bit easier on my future bride-to-be.
 Obviously, some of this has to do with time constraints, but I felt like the book put her through a little more drama and set her up as more of an underdog than the movie made her out to be.

-One of the other things I really liked about the book was the crazy hybrid pit-bull mutant Ghostbuster terror dog like creatures that were created in the image of each of the fallen tributes… a detail that was not incorporated into the film at all.
+One of the other things I really liked about the book was the crazy hybrid pit-bull mutant Ghostbuster terror dog-like creatures that were created in the image of each of the fallen tributes… a detail that was not incorporated into the film at all.
 I felt it was a major plot point that showed just how deranged and evil the Capital was.
 I guess the CGI budget was limited this go-around.

 The Movie & What I Liked More:

 Well, I’m sure all your inquiring minds want to know exactly why I enjoyed the movie even more than the book.
-You are going to call me crazy – and for good reason most of the time – but what I liked about the movie was for the reason it was NOT told solely in the perspective of Katniss.
-Keep following me fellow outlaws: due to the fact the movie was filmed in a more traditional style of being able to view all events going on as a third party viewer, it allowed a deeper immersion into the worlds of Panem and the Hunger Games themselves.
+You are going to call me crazy – and for good reason most of the time – but what I liked about the movie was that it was NOT told solely in the perspective of Katniss.
+Keep following me fellow outlaws: due to the fact the movie was filmed in a more traditional style of being able to view all events going on as a third party viewer, it allowed a deeper immersion into the worlds of Panem and The Hunger Games themselves.

-For example, scenes such as Haymitch working behind the scenes, the uprising reaction of District 11 to Katniss’ salute of their fallen tribute and the scheming conversations between the Gamemaker (Wes Bently) and President Snow (Donald Sutherland); were all things that the movie audience gets to newly experience.
+For example, scenes such as Haymitch working behind the scenes, the uprising reaction of District 11 to Katniss’ salute of their fallen tribute and the scheming conversations between the Gamemaker (Wes Bently) and President Snow (Donald Sutherland); were all things that the movie audience gets to experience.

 Oh, and before I forget… I had the pleasure of seeing the movie in the moving D-Box theater seats which move interactively during certain parts of the movie.
 It was definitely worth the couple extra dollars – seeing as movie tickets already require a student loan – as it did add some element of surprise and dimension to a movie where I already knew what the outcome was going to be.